 Using a Third-Party Workplace Complaint Investigator Is Critical to Your Success

-- Harassment (sexual and non-sexual)
+- Harassment (sexual and nonsexual)

-- Theft and other ethical impropriety
+- Theft or other ethical impropriety

-- American with Disabilities Act
+- Violations of the Americans with Disabilities Act

 - FMLA and medical-related leave issues